nipafx/record-args/README.md

 	}
    ```

-In most cases, the passed arguments must alternate between an argument's name (prefixed by `--`) and its value.
+In most cases, the passed arguments must alternate between an argument's name (prefixed by `--`) and its value but the order of these pairs can be arbitrary.
 A value must be defined for all arguments that aren't of a container type (see below).

 ## Argument names